Tribute to Carl D. Cook AI6V /

 Carl attended the first World Radiosport Team Championship event in Seattle in 1990, and, in 1996, he helped organize the WRTC in San Francisco.
 He raised funds for WRTC-2000, WRTC-2006, and WRTC-2014.
 His contest exploits earned him several Top 10 finishes and a world record or two.

 The highlight of his years in Amateur Radio was being named to the CQ Contest Hall of Fame in 1997, he said.
-Carl was on the DXCC Honor Roll and held 5-Band DXCC.
+Carl made DXCC Honor Roll and held 5-Band DXCC.

 Initially a phone contester, Carl eventually got serious about CW and began entering those contests.
 He and Sue, AI6YL / P40YL a RTTY contesting enthusiast bought another house on Aruba.
 He became P49V, and assembled a new station, where they would spend 3 months each year and enjoy contesting together.
 Over the years Carl had operated from locations around the globe, including Brunei, Maldives, and Clipperton.